ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 Type annotations do not change the runtime behavior of the code--Python will not enforce them at runtime--but they serve as important documentation.
 They also enable static type checkers and IDEs to detect errors (for instance, if you later try to treat `age` as a string, a type checker would warn you).

-Annotating with `None` as a type (as shown for `no_value`) indicates that the variable should hold no value (Python's `NoneType`).
+Annotating with `None` as a type (as shown for `no_value`) indicates that the variable should hold no value.
-It's equivalent to saying the variable's type is "NoneType".
+It's equivalent to saying the variable's type is `NoneType`.
 In summary, using built-in type names in annotations is straightforward and is the foundation for more complex types.

 ## Variables and Functions